MrPixle2022/Documentaion/Js/React/Hooks.md

 ---

-hooks allow your component to hook into a state so, like rerendring them when there state change
+hooks allow your component to hook into a state, like rerendring them when there state change

 to use hook you first should import them: